Host Credential Authorization Protocol

 The client computer attempts to access the network.
 The client can attempt to connect through an 802.1X authenticating switch or through an 802.1X wireless access point that is configured as a RADIUS client to the Cisco AAA server.

 After the Cisco AAA server receives the connection request from the network access server or router, the Cisco AAA server requests statement of health (SoH) data from the client by sending an EAP-Type Length Value (EAP-TLV).

-SHAs on the client computer report health status to NAP agent on the client, and NAP agent creates a SoH, which it sends to the Cisco AAA server.
+SHAs on the client computer report health status to NAP Agent on the client, and NAP Agent creates an SoH, which it sends to the Cisco AAA server.